vivliostyle/vivliostyle.org/README.md

 3. Add `jekyll-remote-theme` to the list of `plugins` in your `_config.yml` file
 4. Add `remote_theme: daviddarnes/alembic` to your `_config.yml` file to set the site theme
 5. Run `bundle exec jekyll serve` to build and serve your site
 6. Done!
-Use the [configuration](#configuration) documentation and the example [`_config.yml`](https://github.com/daviddarnes/alembic/blob/master/_config.yml) file to set things like the navigation, contact form and social sharing buttons
+Use the [configuration](#configuration) documentation and the example [`_config.yml`](https://github.com/daviddarnes/alembic/blob/master/_config.yml) file to set things like the navigation and social sharing buttons

 ### As a Boilerplate / Fork